vladfaust/unity-wakatime/README.md

 ## Installation (all other Unity versions)

-If not using the Unity Package Manager, copying the files locally also work.

-1. Copy the `Editor` folder from inside `com.vladfaust.unitywakatime` into your project Assets
+If you don't use the Unity Package Manager, you may copy the `Editor` folder from inside `Assets/com.vladfaust.unitywakatime` into your project's `Assets` folder.

 ## Setup

 1. Run the Unity editor, go to `Window/WakaTime`, and insert your API key (grab one from https://wakatime.com/settings/account)
-1. Press `Save Preferences`
+2. Press `Save Preferences`
-1. Check if `"Unity"` editor appears at https://wakatime.com/api/v1/users/current/user_agents (may be a bit delayed)
+3. Check if `"Unity"` editor appears at https://wakatime.com/api/v1/users/current/user_agents (may be a bit delayed)
-1. Enjoy!
+4. Enjoy!

 ## Usage